Crown-Commercial-Service/digitalmarketplace-frameworks/README.md

 * `question` name of the question, displayed in forms and summary tables (required)
 * `type` type of the question input, used to find the related toolkit form template (required)
+* `name` short question name to use in summary tables instead of the full question.
+Also used to generate the URL slug for addressable questions
+* `empty_message` a message to display instead of "Answer required" if question wasn't answered
 * `hint` hint text to display after the question name
 * `optional` if set to `true` makes the question optional
 * `options` a list of possible values for the types that support them.
 Each option consists of: